 The Met Gala is capitalist worship of excess, and frequently has offensive themes.

 The Met Gala promotes the importance of money and celebrates capitalism

 The Met Gala is a way for the super-wealthy to flaunt their money.
 The event also emphasizes the importance of wealth with respect to success.
 This is reproachable in a country with ever-increasing levels of wealth inequality.Explore

 The themes of the Met Gala are inappropriate and reinforce stereotypes

 In past years the Met Gala has come under fire for having themes that encourage cultural appropriation and sacrilegious costumes.
 Such themes and ensuing designs often reinforce negative and inaccurate stereotypes about cultures, people, or religions.Explore

 The Met Gala is a fun way to raise money for the Metropolitan Museum of Art.

-The Met Gala is a showcase for designers
+The Met Gala is a charity event for the Costume Institute

 This page was last edited on Tuesday, 17 Mar 2020 at 13:59 UTC